 - Basso Profundo: Once Justin Bieber hits puberty.
 Becomes exaggerated when he hits super puberty.note

-- Be Careful What You Wish For: In Fixing Your Flags, one user asked Jack to fix the Australia flag.
+- Be Careful What You Wish For: In Fixing Your Flags, one user smugly challenged Jack to fix the Australia flag.
 So how does Jack fix it?
 Turning it into the British Flag.

 - Bilingual Bonus: The YGS comments in Spanish and Portuguese, which he'll read in a hokey Latin accent, while pronouncing laughter ("jajaja") with the English J.